$C^*$-algebras generated by projective representations of free nilpotent groups: Introduction

 As a natural consequence of this attention, several classes of generalized Heisenberg groups have been investigated.
-For example, in \cite{Milnes-Walters-4,Milnes-Walters-5} Milnes and Walters describe all the four and five-dimensional nilpotent groups, and in \cite{Lee-Packer-N,Lee-Packer-C}, Lee and Packer study the finitely generated torsion-free two-step nilpotent groups with one-dimensional center.
+For example, in \cite{Milnes-Walters-4,Milnes-Walters-5} Milnes and Walters describe the four and five-dimensional nilpotent groups, and in \cite{Lee-Packer-N,Lee-Packer-C} Lee and Packer study the finitely generated torsion-free two-step nilpotent groups with one-dimensional center.

 In this paper, on the other hand, we will consider a family of generalized Heisenberg groups, denoted by $G(n)$ for $n\geq 2$, with larger center.
 The groups $G(n)$ are the so-called free nilpotent groups of class $2$ and rank $n$ and will be defined properly in Section~\ref{G(n)}.
 Here we also provide further motivation for our investigation of these groups.
-Inspired by the work of Packer \cite{Packer-H}, we compute the second cohomology group $H^2(G(n),\mathbb{T})$ of $G(n)$ and study the structure of the twisted group $C^*$-algebras $C^*(G(n),\sigma)$ associated with multipliers $\sigma$ of $G(n)$.
+Inspired by the work of Packer \cite{Packer-H} we compute the second cohomology group $H^2(G(n),\mathbb{T})$ of $G(n)$ and study the structure of the twisted group $C^*$-algebras $C^*(G(n),\sigma)$ associated with two-cocycles $\sigma$ of $G(n)$.

-Section~\ref{multipliers} is devoted to the multiplier calculations, where we decompose $G(n)$ into a semidirect product and apply techniques introduced by Mackey \cite{Mackey}.
+Section~\ref{two-cocycles} is devoted to two-cocycle calculations, where we decompose $G(n)$ into a semidirect product and apply techniques introduced by Mackey \cite{Mackey}.
 In particular, we will see that

-and in Theorem~\ref{main-theorem} we give explicit formulas for the multipliers of $G(n)$ up to similarity.
+and in Theorem~\ref{main-theorem} we give explicit formulas for the two-cocycles of $G(n)$ up to similarity.

 Next, in Section~\ref{algebras} we describe $C^*(G(n),\sigma)$ as a universal $C^*$-algebra of a set of generators and relations.
 Then we construct the algebra that in a natural way appear as a continuous field over the compact space $H^2(G(n),\mathbb{T})$ with $C^*(G(n),\sigma)$ as fibers.
-We also conjecture that this algebra is the group $C^*$-algebra of the free nilpotent group of class $3$ and rank $n$, which is indeed the case for $n=2$.
+We also explain that for $n=2$, this algebra is the group $C^*$-algebra of the free nilpotent group of class $3$ and rank $2$.